Healthcare stocks show their defensive allure in ailing market

 The sector recently traded at 12.9 times forward 12-month earnings estimates, compared to 14 times for the overall S&P 500, according to Refinitiv Datastream.

-Pharmaceutical and biotech stocks, including Eli Lilly and Co (LLY.N) and Vertex Pharmaceuticals Inc (VRTX.O), make up eight of the sector’s top ten performers since Feb.
+Pharmaceutical and biotech stocks, including Eli Lilly and Co and Vertex Pharmaceuticals Inc, make up eight of the sector’s top ten performers since Feb.
 19, all of which have gained or fallen far less than the broader market.

 “In general, if you are on a drug, you are staying on that drug,” said Teresa McRoberts, a portfolio manager who focuses on healthcare at Fred Alger Management.
 “So that part of their business is pretty safe.”

 Some areas of the sector have been hit hard by the vast ripple effects of the virus, particularly medical device companies dependent on elective procedures that are being delayed to preserve hospital capacity and resources for coronavirus patients.
-Shares of Zimmer Biomet Holdings (ZBH.N) and Stryker Corp (SYK.N), which make knee and hip replacements, are down 44% and 36%, respectively, since Feb 19.
+Shares of Zimmer Biomet Holdings and Stryker Corp, which make knee and hip replacements, are down 44% and 36%, respectively, since Feb 19.

 Jonas, however, believes those areas could be quicker to recover than other parts of the economy when the pandemic recedes.